PsyTeachR/ads-v1/docs/03-viz.md

 ## Intended Learning Outcomes {#ilo-viz}

-* Understand the difference between categorical and continuous data
+* Identify categorical versus continuous data
 * Create plots in layers using ggplot
 * Be able to choose appropriate plots for data